Maheshpatil5/delta-demo/README.md

 # delta-demo
-this is a demo for git &amp; github demo class hello
+this is a demo for git &amp; github demo class .